stat6250-s17/course-questions-wiki/week-08/README.md

 * *Question (aalshehry−stat6250):* What is the difference between INPUT and PUT?

-* *Answer (aalshehry−stat6250):* INPUT function to convert character data values to numeric values while PUT function converts numeric data values to character data values.
+* *Answer (aalshehry−stat6250):* INPUT function is used to to convert character data values to numeric values while PUT function converts numeric data values to character data values.

 [Course Textbook Chapter 13, Problem 5]